kiron0/08-Assignment-lucky-one-kiron0/README.md

 ## The following things in this project:

 * Top Level Web Developer Courses
-* Courses Price, Duration, Price, Rating
+* Courses Price, Duration, Rating
 * Here you can buy course at cheap rate...

 ### You can see me here..
 [Click Me](https://lucky-one.netlify.app/)